vmware-archive/chemtrails/README.md

 the configuration from the endpoint `$CONFIG_SERVER_URL/sandwich/production`.
 With Spring Cloud Config, this corresponds to a property source named `sandwich-production.properties`.

+## Releasing a new version

+    gem build chemtrails.gemspec
+    gem push chemtrails-$VERSION.gem

+Credentials are in lastpass

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).